zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: The maximum amount of energy a power storage unit can hold.
 - Default Value: 800

+### LandVehicle_DoNotRequirePower
+- Description: Allows for free usage of land-vehicles without power system.
+Very unbalanced.
+- Default Value: False

+### Swivels_DoNotRequirePower
+- Description: Allows you to use swivels without the vehicle power system.
+- Default Value: False

+### LandVehicle_PowerDrain
+- Description: How much power (watts) is consumed by a LandVehicle per second.
+This is a base value.
+Each additional mode will ramp up power.
+Applies only if LandVehicle_DoNotRequirePower is false.
+- Default Value: 1

 ### SwivelPowerDrain
 - Description: How much power (watts) is consumed by a Swivel per second.
+Swivels have 1 power mode but swivel lerp speed will affect power cost.
 Applies only if Swivels_DoNotRequirePower is false.
 - Default Value: 1

 ### Mechanism_Switch_DefaultAction
 - Description: Default action of the mechanism switch.
 This will be overridden by UpdateIntendedAction if a closer matching action is detected nearby.
 - Default Value: CommandsHud

-### Swivels_DoNotRequirePower
-- Description: Allows you to use swivels without the vehicle power system.
-- Default Value: False

 ## QuickStartWorld